Spectrumcash/Spectrum-ElectrumX-Client/README.rst

     ./contrib/make_packages

-This directory contains the python dependencies used by Dash-Electrum.
+This directory contains the python dependencies used by Electrum-CHAINCOIN.

 Android
 -------

-See `electrum_dash/gui/kivy/Readme.txt` file.
+See `gui/kivy/Readme.txt` file.